Welcome to the news section of the SLSA website. This area is divided into the following categories:

 New JISCmail group: The Vulnerability Network

-The Law Commission has launched a public consultation on the outdated law of wills.
+The Law Commission has launched this consultation on a new planning code for Wales.
 Please see website for details.
-Closing date: 10 November 2017.
+Closing date: 1 March 2018.

-Applications are invited for this Masters degree at the University of Westminster.
+Proposals are invited for this British Academy award scheme.
 Please see website for details.
+Closing date: 14 December 2017.